mode80/mode80.github.io/7-langs-in-12-months.md

 - Inside every function you can return a value by assigning to the special variable "result".
 In practice this makes many 3-line functions into 1-liners.

 - Nim guides you toward making value-objects by default.
-These live on the stack and benefit from better performance versus the more typical "box all the things" approach of other languages.
+These live on the stack and benefit from better performance versus the more typical "box all the things" approach of Java and other languages.

 - Like Swift, you can pass the body of a procedure to the last parameter of function which takes a closure there.
 This enables some nice API options.

 - You don't have to decide between snake_case or camelCase.
 You can define your variable either way and both references will work.
 Ditto for most cases of capitalization.
 I thought this might be problematic, but in practice it's brilliant.
 I think that sentiment applies to many of Nim's unexpected design choices.

 - Another in that category: You can choose to call your function like `add(a,b)`, but also like `a.add(b)` or even `a.add b`.
-While not immediately apparent, this helps improve readability for difference scenarios.
+While not immediately apparent, this helps improve readability in different scenarios.

 There's even a little-known REPL called INim that supports the kind of REPL-driven workflow that I learned to like in Julia.
 Because of this, I haven't much used the Nim kernel for Jupyter notebooks, but that option exists.